happypandax/happypandax/docs/source/env.rst

 - the frontend is actually written in *Python 3* and then **transpiled** to JavaScript.
 - you need to rebuild the actual js files with ``python build_js.py`` everytime you edit the ``.py`` files in the ``static/`` folder
+- make sure to read the `Transcrypt documentation <http://transcrypt.org/docs/html/index.html>`_ thoroughly (just do it. you'll regret not doing it, so just do it.)

 Code Style
 ----------------------------------------